Using the Calls API

 Your app can then choose to handle the rejected call according to its own logic.

-Updating a Call and adding/removing participants
+Updating a Call and its participants

 Use the calls.update method to update a Call's title, join_url, or desktop_app_join_url.